 Clara Gevaert

-Clara Gevaert graduated from La Cambre in 2005 and works for bibliophiles and booksellers as well as with contemporary artists and publishers specialising in contemporary art.
-She also teaches bookbinding at La Cambre and at the Académie des Beaux-Arts in Marche-en-Famenne as well as at the Atelier du Livre in Mariemont.
+A graduate of ENSAV La Cambre in 2005, Clara Gevaert works with bibliophiles and booksellers as well as with contemporary artists and publishers specialising in contemporary art.
+She also teaches bookbinding at La Cambre and at the Académie des Beaux-Arts in Marche-en-Famenne, as well as at the Atelier du Livre in Mariemont.

-The programme is based on the progressive acquisition of basic techniques for beginners (simple seams, casing, folding) and the mastery of more advanced binding techniques (bradel and passe-carton) for the more experienced.
+From the simplest sheet assembly to the most complex binding, the course is aimed at all levels of learners.
+The aim is to help each participant bring their projects to fruition.
+The programme is based on the gradual acquisition of basic techniques for beginners (simple stitching, casing, folding) and the mastery of more advanced binding techniques (bradel and passe-carton) for the more experienced.
 A great deal of attention will also be paid to boxes and other containers, whether they are designed to protect or to showcase a book or an object.

 clara.gevaert@gmail.com